TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 + Double Slash
 	+ This attack's precision rolls are made against Evasion.
 	+ Ignores weapon precision.
-	+ You slash all creatures in 3 squares in in front of you twice, dealing 14 damage with each hit.
+	+ You slash all creatures in 3 squares in front of you twice, dealing 14 damage with each hit.
 + (Prepared) Defensive Stance
 	+ You have a (1 + POW/4) bonus to Parry against the next physical attack.